 Aarhus University assesses if your foreign exam is qualifying and makes the conversion of your foreign grades and subject levels so it matches the Danish system.
 This conversion is done by means of guidelines made by The Danish Agency of Higher Education

-This does also apply if you receive your eksamensbevis/slutbetyg after March 15th.
+This also applies if you receive your eksamensbevis/slutbetyg after March 15th.
 If you apply at 15 March at the latest you will have the opportunity to document that you fulfil the admission requirements until 5 July at 12.00 noon.

-You can a find a list of other Other important deadlines here.
+You can a find a list of other important deadlines here.

 In order to be eligible to apply for admission, you need to have completed a qualifying exam.
 For Swedish applicants this is a 3 year exam from Gymnasieskolen.